Soccer-World Cup 2022: Argentina's route to final explained | Sports-Games

 HOW DID ARGENTINA REACH THE SEMI-FINALS? * Argentina beat the Netherlands 4-3 in a penalty shootout in their quarter-final tie, after Nahuel Molina and Messi's goals were cancelled out by a brace from Dutch substitute Wout Weghorst.

-WHO WILL ARGENTINA FACE IN THE FINAL? * Argentina will face either 2018 champions France (Group D winners) or Morocco (Group F winners) in the final.
+WHO WILL ARGENTINA FACE IN THE FINAL? * Argentina will face France in the final after the 2018 champions beat Morocco

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)